-The American Society of News Editors lists the 1o best social media practices.
+The American Society of News Editors lists the 10 best social media practices.
 The main document is a 50 page PDF with samples and short, case studies.

-You probably don’t have time to read all that so here are the top ten points with comments.
+Sadly, it’s no longer online.
+But you probably wouldn’t have had time to read it all anyway.
+So here’s a quick look at the top ten points with comments.

 - Traditional ethics rules still apply online.

-– This separates real journalists from bloggers and other citizen journalists.
-Ethics are part of your personal brand as a journalist.
+– Ethics separate real journalists from bloggers and other citizen journalists.
+Cynics may laugh, but the best journalists are ethical.
+It’s part of your personal brand as a journalist.
 Forget them at your peril.

 - Assume everything you write online will become public.